On the Disconnect Between Theory and Practice of Neural Networks: Limits of the NTK Perspective: Additional Experimental Results

 \subsection{Uncertainty Quantification: Neural Bandits}

 In the neural bandit experiment we used the standard parametrization (SP)---the default in PyTorch, also known as the NNGP parametrization \citep{lee2018deepgp}.
-We provide an additional result comparing NeuralUCB with the SP and the neural tangent parametrization (NTP) in \cref{fig:bandits_ntp}.\footnote{The term ``parametrization'' here is rather misleading \citep{kristiadi2023geometry}, but we follow the standard naming convention for clarity.} We observe that they give very similar results.
+We provide an additional result comparing NeuralUCB with the SP and the neural tangent parametrization (NTP) in \cref{fig:bandits_ntp}.\footnote{The term ``parametrization'' in this context is somewhat misleading \citep{kristiadi2023geometry}, but we follow standard naming conventions for clarity.} We observe that they give very similar results.
 In conjunction with the fact that the SP is the \emph{de facto} standard in practice---i.e.\ it is the default in PyTorch---these facts justify our choice of parametrization in the bandit experiment in \cref{sec:bandits}.